CenturyLinkCloud/mdw/docs/_docs/designer/user-guide.md

   ![alt text](../images/mdwWorkflowProcessRunResult2.png "mdwWorkflowProcessRunResult2")

- Note:  Details for creating and implementing custom activities, refer to the MDW cookbooks.
+- Please note that the response has no data, as we did not implement any code to build it.
+Details for creating and implementing custom activities, building a response object, etc., please refer to the MDW cookbooks listed above, under section: `How to Use MDW Designer`.

+- You can also explore any of the existing MDW processes by expanding the existing packages in mdw-demo project from MDW Designer perspective.
+You can start with the HandleOrder in com.centurylink.mdw.demo.intro package.